Sikhism in Greater Vancouver

-Sikhism in Greater Vancouver, is one of the main religions across the region, especially among the Indo-Canadian population.
+Sikhism in Greater Vancouver is one of the main religions across the region, especially among the Indo-Canadian population.
 The Sikh community in Vancouver is the oldest, largest and most influential across Canada, having begun in the late 19th century.

-By 1995, Vancouver had one of the two largest Sikh populations in the world that are not in India.
-In 2003, the Sikhs became the largest group in Greater Vancouver who did not practice Christianity.
+By 1995, Vancouver had one of the two largest Sikh populations in the world outside of India.
+In 2003, Sikhs became the largest group in Greater Vancouver who did not practice Christianity.
 In 2011, there were 155,945 Sikhs in Greater Vancouver, representing 6.8% of the region's population.